 It is permissible for a payment to be made in the rare and exceptional circumstances where it is believed necessary to protect against loss of life, limb or liberty (except in the case of lawful detention).
-If possible, the circumstances and proposed payment should be discussed in advance with a line manager.
+If possible, the circumstances and proposed payment should be discussed in advance with a line manager and escalated immediately to senior management in country.
 In all such cases an incident report must be submitted, as per the GOAL Security Policy.
+GOAL retains the services of a specialised consultancy agency to advise in such instances.